 - contact you for your feedback on our services and to help us evaluate and improve our services

-For App Users – our use of aggregated and anonymized information
+For App Users – our use of aggregated and pseudonymized information

-- We will only use your email and company code identify you in order to prove that you are an employee, agent or consultant at a client organisation.
+- We will only use your email and company code to identify you in order to prove that you are an employee, agent or consultant at a client organisation.
 Once we have verified that is the case this information is stored in separate tables, when necessary, from any Personal Data you input.
-The link between your Personal User Data and the identifying email address is hashed and encrypted.

-- The purpose of anonymously sharing the data is to allow your organisation to improve upon and kick off data-driven initiatives, ultimately resulting in a happier, healthier and more successful organisation.
+- The purpose of sharing the data as described above is to allow your organisation to improve upon and kick off data-driven initiatives, ultimately resulting in a happier, healthier and more successful organisation.